Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 </div>

 <!--
-- Being in the military role probably made him think of what would happen after the war.
+- Much like most of the bright minds of the time, he spent a lot of time in military research.
+But he was always concerned about what would happen to science and scientists after the war.
-- In his article he describes memex, and an imaginary account of probably the world's first wiki rabbit hole.
+- He did a lot of work in analog computers and apparently didn't have much interest in digital computing.
+- He lead the Office of Scientific Research and Development during World War II.
+He was responsible for the development of radar and the proximity fuze.

+- In an article called "As We May Think", he talks about how the spreading of scientific knowledge is an important task.
 - In As We May Think, he talks about how the spreading of scientific knowledge is an important task.
   He says in the past, Mendel's research on laws of genetics was lost for generations because it didn't make it into the hands of people who could expand on it.
+- In his article he describes memex, and an imaginary account of probably the world's first wiki rabbit hole.
 - Ted Nelson was inspired by his ideas and in a paper where he coined the term "hypertext" he referenced Bush a lot.
-He then created Hypertext Editing System along with Andries van Dam
+He then created Hypertext Editing System along with Andries van Dam in 1967
-- It seems that he didn't show that much of an interest in digital computing. https://www.encyclopedia.com/science/encyclopedias-almanacs-transcripts-and-maps/vannevar-bush -->
+- It seems that he didn't show that much of an interest in digital computing. https://www.encyclopedia.com/science/encyclopedias-almanacs-transcripts-and-maps/vannevar-bush
+- In order for the memex to work though, a lot more things needed to be invented.
+Let's see the next person who helped with that.
+-->

 ---